kntjspr/Microsoft-Office365-Activated/README.md

 # How to use
 1. Just download the repository and run the "Run me to install.cmd" with admin privilege to install MSOffice 365.
 Don't forget to edit the config file if you want to install it on different language or machine architecture etc.

+# KMS Activation
-2. Open kms.txt and follow the instructions.
+1. Open kms.txt and paste each line one by one.

 # Configuration
 You can edit the contents of the file "config.xml" according to your own preference.
 Comments are already included on the XML file to guide you on the customization.